Alabama Sports Betting in 2023

 In-person wagering can take place in another nearby state.
 Alabama sports bettors can visit Mississippi casinos to place sports bets at properties with brick-and-mortar sportsbooks.

-Unfortunately, another nearby state no longer offers online and mobile sports betting.
+Unfortunately, another nearby state is no longer an option for sports betting online.
 Shortly after becoming legal, a federal judge ruled that Florida's sports betting compact violated the Indian Gaming Regulatory Act (IGRA) just weeks after being approved locally.

 The pros and cons of Alabama sports betting